-MGB.
-On January 20, 2018, we entered into an exclusive option agreement, or the Option Agreement, with MGB.
-Pursuant to the Option Agreement, we obtained the exclusive right from MGB to negotiate an exclusive worldwide, royalty-bearing license to develop and commercialize products covered by certain MGB patents, including those patents covering CAN-3110, in the field of gene therapy and oncolytic vector therapy for the treatment or prevention of cancerous tumors in humans or animals, as such field is further detailed in the Option Agreement, or the Licensed Field.
+Mass General Brigham (MGB).
+On January 20, 2018, we entered into an exclusive option agreement (the Option Agreement) with MGB.
+Pursuant to the Option Agreement, we obtained the exclusive right from MGB to negotiate a world-wide, royalty-bearing license to develop and commercialize products covered by certain MGB patents, including those patents covering CAN-3110, in the field of gene therapy and oncolytic vector therapy for the treatment or prevention of cancerous tumors in humans or animals, as such field is further detailed in the Option Agreement (the Licensed Field).
 In consideration for MGB's granting of the exclusive option, we paid MGB a non-refundable fee of \$40,000.

 Under the Option Agreement, we were required to use reasonable efforts to enter into a clinical trial agreement with MGB.
-We entered into such clinical trial agreement with MGB, or the MGB Clinical Trial Agreement, on June 19, 2018.
-Under the MGB Clinical Trial Agreement, we have committed to remitting up to \$750,000 for the performance of a specified Phase 1 clinical trial by MGB pursuant to a protocol summary contained in the Option Agreement.
+We entered into such clinical trial agreement with MGB (MGB Clinical Trial Agreement) on June 19, 2018.
+Under the MGB Clinical Trial Agreement, we have committed to remitting financial support for the performance of a specified Phase 1 clinical trial by MGB pursuant to a protocol summary contained in the Option Agreement.